 Tenaska has already established those relationships in Westmoreland County.
 In addition to continued communication with local leaders and neighbors, the company is a member of the Economic Growth Connection Westmoreland and Westmoreland Chamber of Commerce.

 Construction of the Tenaska Westmoreland Generating Station is expected to boost the local economy, with a construction cost of more than $500 million, and to provide more property tax revenue to local units of government.
-Tenaska Westmoreland would be expected to create more than 300 jobs, on average, during construction and up to 25 well-paying, full-time jobs during operation.
+Tenaska Westmoreland has created approximately 650 jobs during peak construction and up to 25 well-paying, full-time jobs during operation.
 Tenaska is committed to hiring locally when possible and works with contractors that help fulfill that commitment.